 Josh Nass, host of the popular Ham Radio Crash Course YouTube channel, called it “a traveler’s dream radio.”

-If the Skywave SSB is out of your budget, there are other excellent emergency radios at lower price points, though we think you’re better off buying once and crying once.
+If the Skywave SSB is out of your budget, shoot for the non-SSB model, though we think you’re better off buying once and crying once.

 An alternative: software-defined radio